RuthyYao/RuthyYao.github.io/_posts/2024-11-12-Streaming-Services-Acquisition-and-Monetization-Analysis.md

 layout: post
 title: Customer Acquisition and Monetization Analysis
 image: "/posts/foodie-fi.png"
-tags: [Customer Acquisition and Retention, Product Performance, Exploratory Analysis, SQL]
+tags: [Customer Acquisition and Retention, Exploratory Analysis, SQL]
 ---

 Foodie Fi, a streaming service provider, wants to utilise data-driven analysis to inform the investment decisions on products and customers to drive business growth!